Rihanna's Hairstylist Tells Us Exactly How To Recreate Her New Look

 Advertisement

-The look (which was accomplished with extensions) was a simple way of easing Rih back into short hair don't care territory — one that's been sorely missed by many of us for a long time.
+The look (which is a wig) was a simple way of easing Rih back into short hair don't care territory — one that's been sorely missed by many of us for a long time.
 "This is one of the shortest looks she's worn in a while," Williams confirms.
 "For a long time, we've said that we need to do something short and cool, so I guess that's the route we took.
 You never know, though.
 We might go shorter soon!"

 When Rihanna and Williams — who are constantly texting ideas to each other — decide to make a major change, it's not all footloose and fancy-free.
 "It really depends on the moment and what we're doing," he says.
 "And how we can get in and out of things.
 There are some photoshoots where they want her to be, like, Lady Godiva one day or something.
 It's a go-with-the-flow type of situation always."
 Of course, that's what we love most about her looks.